Essential Tools for Framer Website Performance (2026)

 4. Review the report for areas needing improvement, such as slow scripts or excessive DOM size.

-For example, after analysing its Framer site with Lighthouse, The Nations significantly improved its load times with Goodspeed, ensuring a seamless browsing experience across all devices.
+For example, after analyzing its Framer site with Lighthouse, The Nations significantly improved its load times with Goodspeed, ensuring a seamless browsing experience across all devices.

 4. GTmetrix